PPgp/wpp2024/README.md

 ## Population datasets

-**_Caution_:** All annual population datasets are considered to depict population to December 31 of each year.
-This is different from the official WPP release, which treats population at January 1.
+**_Caution_:** All annual population datasets are considered to depict population to December 31 (midnight) of each year.
+This is different from the official WPP release, which treats population at January 1 (0h).
 Thus, the population numbers in this package are shifted by one year when compared to the official UN data.
 E.g., population in year 2050 in the R package corresponds to 2051 in the UN data.
 Vital rates and counts at time t refer to the calendar year t, so that they yield population at time t in this R package.

-The 5-year datasets are created so that vital rates observed/projected from January 1 of year t to December 31 of year t+4 correspond to population at January 1 of year t+5.
-E.g. population in 2055 in a 5x5 dataset corresponds to vital rates/counts aggregated over 2050.0-2054.99.
-Since the 5x5 population is considered to January 1st, it corresponds to the year t-1 in the annual 1x1 dataset, but matches the timing of the UN-published population.
+The 5-year datasets are created in legacy WPP 5-year periods so that vital rates observed/projected from July 1 of year t to June 31 of year t+5 correspond to population at July 1 of year t+5.
+E.g. population in 2055 in a 5x5 dataset corresponds to vital rates/counts aggregated over 2050.5-2054.49.
+Since the 5x5 population is considered to July 1st, it corresponds to the interpolated values between year t and year t+1 in the annual 1x1 dataset.

 All values are in thousands.